Before and after the teachings

 Cheating and plagiarism

-- If you suspect cheating or plagiarism, contact the course convenor and one of the following administrative contacts:
+- If you suspect cheating or plagiarism in any student submission, you should immediately alert the course convenor and one of the following administrative contacts:

 - Compulsory activity bachelor's courses: Jenny de Figueiredo